Stephen-Montague/reading-notes/Code201/class-01.md

 5. What is a Variable and why are they important in JavaScript?

-Variables can store data that changes - without it, implementing any change via a script would be much more difficult or even, in practically terms, impossible.
+    Variables can store data that changes - without it, implementing any change via a script would be much more difficult, or in practical terms, impossible.

 ## Required - What I Want to Know More About